Endovenous Laser Thermal Ablation

 After the Procedure: You will be taken to the recovery area to rest.
 Post op instructions will be given to you to take home and any of your questions answered before leaving our office.
 Our Doctor will visit with you and discuss the procedure with you as well as answer any further questions you may have.
 You will then be wheeled out to your car by one of our staff members.

-We offer this treatment in our Birmingham and Prattville Surgical Centers.
-We see new patients and followups at all of our clinic locations- Oxford, Cullman, Prattville, Birmingham, and Tuscaloosa.
+We see new patients and followups at all of our clinic locations- Oxford, Fultondale, Clanton, Birmingham (Hoover), and Tuscaloosa.
 Call today to schedule your consult and see how we can help you achieve healthy, beautiful, pain free legs again.

 Sclerotherapy is a procedure used to treat spider veins and smaller varicose veins.
 Sclerotherapy is an effective treatment to deminish these veins from the skin.
 With sclerotherapy an injection of a solution or sclerosant, is injected directly into the vein.
 The solution irritates the lining of the blood vessel and in response, the veins collapse, seal shut, and our bodies dissolve it over time.

 Prior to sclerotherapy, you will have an initial consultation and examination that may include an ultrasound evaluation of the anatomy and physiology of your leg veins.
 This thorough assessment assures that you are a good candidate and will receive proper treatment, not only to eliminate the spider veins but also to correct any underlying problem which may contribute to their appearance.

 1. Do not have treatments if you are pregnant.